This blog was written by Expedia.ca

 The capital of Nova Scotia is not about to let you push away from its tables with hunger pangs.
-To that end, Halifax has jammed more pubs, clubs and eateries within its borders than most other cities in Canada.
+To that end, Halifax has jammed more pubs, kitchens, and eateries within its borders than most other cities in Canada!

 The Wooden Monkey

 The Wooden Monkey has been described as a lifestyle, and once you learn about the mission of this restaurant it’s easy to see why.
 The owners call their commitment to organic, GMO-free food “The Green Tsunami,” and they fill their menu with dishes crafted using locally sourced produce and protein.
 Nosh on bacon-wrapped scallops, then move on to the vegetable curry or Nova Scotia pork chop main courses.

 Stories Casual Fine Dining